mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 - DC/OS Configuration file

-The file which contains the DC/OS configuration parameters, in particular, the filesystem paths to the custom CA certificate, associated private key and the certificate chain.
+The file which contains the DC/OS configuration parameters, in particular, the  filesystem relative paths to the custom CA certificate, associated private key and the certificate chain.

 The configuration file is normally called `config.yaml` and has to be present in the `genconf/` directory on the bootstrap node during the installation.
 It is used by the DC/OS installer to create a custom DC/OS build.